top of page

 • The backbone that allows every other workforce initiative to stand up

-If we allow ECE to be left out of the new DOL–ED structure, we’re not just breaking up bureaucracy.
-We’re breaking the pipeline that makes work possible for everyone else.
+If we allow ECE to be left out of the new DOL–ED structure, we are not just breaking up bureaucracy.
+We are breaking the pipeline that makes work possible for everyone else.
+Now is the moment for policymakers, state leaders, employers, and families to say clearly: Early childhood education must be defined, funded, and protected—not coded out of the future of work.

 About the Author